finity69x2/toggle-control-button-row/README.md

 Installation:

-The easiest way to install this is to use the Home Assistant Community Store (HACS) in Home Assistant.
+The easiest way to install this is to use the HACS install it as a custom repository.

 Follow the instructions there for installation making sure you note the "url:" section for the resources addition.